effekt-lang/effekt/examples/features/ffi.effekt.md

 You can and should annotate the capture of your extern function as `extern <capture> def ...`

 - no capture, usually denoted as `pure`, also writable as `{}`
-- if you want to allocate into a global scope, use `global`
+- if you want to allocate into a global scope (e.g. the JavaScript heap), use `global`
-- if your operation does I/O (like for example `println`), use `io` (this is the default capture)
+- if your operation performs I/O (like for example `println`), use `io` (this is the default capture)
-- if your operation does other control effects, use `control`
+- if your operation captures the continuation use `control` (in the JS backend, control definitions should return a monadic value of type `Control`)
 - of course, you can mix and match: `extern def {global, io, control} ...`

 > NOTE: TODO: if pure, means compiler can remove them, inline them, etc.!